Terrapin Attack: Breaking SSH Channel Integrity By Sequence Number Manipulation: Conclusion

-\paragraph{ChaCha20-Poly1305} ChaCha20-Poly1305~\cite{chachassh} directly uses the sequence number in its key derivation, which makes it vulnerable to our prefix truncation attack.
-All messages following the truncated prefix are decrypted to their original plaintext, because the integrity check of the AEAD cipher is only over the ciphertext and the sequence number that has been manipulated by the attacker to match.
+\paragraph{ChaCha20-Poly1305} ChaCha20-Poly1305~\cite{chachassh} directly uses the sequence number in its internal key stream derivation, which makes it vulnerable to our prefix truncation attack.
+All messages following the truncated prefix are decrypted to their original plaintext because the integrity check of the AEAD cipher is done over the ciphertext and the sequence number, which the attacker has manipulated to match.
 Under the assumption that the attacker can correctly guess the packet length, the prefix truncation attack always succeeds.

-Note that the fault is not with ChaCha20-Poly1305 as an AEAD encryption scheme, but with its integration into the SSH secure channel construction.
+Note that the fault is not with ChaCha20-Poly1305 as an AEAD encryption scheme but with its integration into the SSH secure channel construction.